iaindooley/RocketSledBoilerPlate/README.md

 RocketSledBoilerPlate is a suggested starting point for creating an application with https://github.com/iaindooley/RocketSled and https://github.com/iaindooley/RocketPack

+Also see this package for an alternative routing solution: https://github.com/bh-chaker/RocketPath

 ## Typical usage

 * Update dirs.php with some hosts/dirs you'll use (eg. your local dev server where